CreatorOS/Build-a-platform-for-NGOs-using-NEAR-assemblyscript/LEARN.md

 ## Creating necessary classes
 So, every NGO has projects, right?
 Thus, we need to create a class Project.
-Before writing a class, you have to include this line above class declaration:
+Before writing a class, you have to include this line above the class declaration:
 ```ts
 @nearBindgen
 ```
-This tag "announces" that your class compatible with NEAR.
-Let's create the class itself! notice that you have three lines here, following the example.
+This tag "announces" that your class is compatible with NEAR.
+Let's create the class itself!
+Notice that you have three lines here, following the example.
-If you are wondering about the weird first two lines in the constructor, then this is just to generate a random variable.
+If you were wondering about the weird first two lines in the constructor, then this is just to generate a random variable.
 Three things for you to do:

 STEP 1 : initialize the address field with the parameter passed in the constructor.